End-to-End Face Parsing via Interlinked Convolutional Neural Networks: Conclusion

 \section{Conclusion}

 We introduced the STN-iCNN, an end-to-end framework for face parsing, which is a non-trivial extension of the two-stage face parsing pipeline presented in \cite{zhou2015interlinked}.
 By adding STN to the original pipeline, we provide a trainable connection between the two isolated stage of the original method, and successfully achieve end-to-end training.
 The end-to-end training can help two labeling stages optimize towards a common goal and improve each other, so the trained model can achieve better results.
 Moreover, the addition of STN also greatly improves the accuracy of facial component positioning and cropping, which is also important for overall accuracy.

-Experiments show that our method can greatly improve the accuracy of the original model in face parsing.
+Experimental results show that a simple modification of the baseline model significantly improves the parsing score.
+This proves that end-to-end training helps to improve the performance of the model, thereby facilitating future face parsing studies.

-STN-iCNN can be regarded as a region-based end-to-end semantic segmentation method that does not require extra position annotation.
-In addition to face parsing tasks, It might be extended to general semantic segmentation, which is a valuable direction.
+STN-iCNN can be regarded as a region-based end-to-end semantic segmentation method that does not require extra position annotations.
+In spite of this, it has limitation on handling hair and skin, and that is why it ignores the face and skin just like most existing models.
+One possible solution is to adopt separate mask branches and appropriate preprocessing methods, which is beyond the scope of this paper.

+In future studies, we will solve the problem of hair segmentation and further improve the performance.
+Besides, extending the proposed framework to general semantic segmentation task is also a valuable direction.

 \textbf{Acknowledgements} \ This work was supported by the National Natural Science Foundation of China under Grant Nos.
 U19B2034, 51975057, 601836014.
 The first author would like to thank Haoyu Liang, Aminul Huq for providing useful suggestions.